 If anxiety has been holding you back from oral surgery you need, we're here to help.
 Our team works with anxious patients every day and is committed to making your experience as comfortable as possible.

-Call (317) 876-1095 to discuss sedation options with our team, or learn more on our IV sedation page.
+Call (317) 876-1095 or schedule a consultation online to discuss sedation options with our team, or learn more on our IV sedation page.